kdenhartog/indy-dev/python/doc/getting_started-enterpise.md

 1. Alice wants to buy a car - a bright red Lamborghini&reg; - from Carter's Cars.
 2. To purchase the car from Carter's Cars, Alice needs to take out a loan from Thrift Bank for the entire purchase price.
-3. To get the loan from Thrift Bank, Alice needs to find a job (Alice is currently unemployed) and present a job certificate from her employer to Thrify Bank certifying her employment, salary level, length of service, etc.
+3. To get the loan from Thrift Bank, Alice needs to find a job (Alice is currently unemployed) and present a job certificate from her employer to Thrify Bank verifying her employment, salary level, length of service, etc.
 4. To find a job, Alice applies for as a candidate for a position at Acme Corp.
-To apply for a job at Acme Corp, Alice needs to include a certified copy of her transcript from Faber College (from where she graduated with her Bachelor's degree).
+To apply for a job at Acme Corp, Alice needs to include a verifiable copy of her transcript from Faber College (from where she graduated with her Bachelor's degree).

 ### Use Case Analysis